NomicFoundation/hardhat-vscode/docs/publish-extension.md

 - `SOLIDITY_GA_SECRET`, `SOLIDITY_GOOGLE_TRACKING_ID`, `SOLIDITY_SENTRY_DSN` — inlined into the bundle when the artifacts are built.
 - `VSCE_TOKEN`, `OVSX_TOKEN` — on the `publish` environment, so they are only reachable after the approval.
+- `PUBLISHING_NOTIFICATIONS_SLACK_WEBHOOK_URL` — the channel that is told a release is waiting for review, and that it was approved.
 - `RELEASE_GITHUB_TOKEN` — lets the Version Packages PR trigger its own checks.

 npm needs no token: publishing uses Trusted Publishing, which authenticates the workflow itself.